The Opportunity

 About

 Sterling Higa is a servant of Christ, husband, and father to four.
 He brings 15 years of leadership in Hawaiʻi, including founding Housing Hawaiʻi’s Future and serving as Chair of the Hawaiʻi Community Development Authority.
-He holds a master's degree from Harvard and is soon to begin an M.Div.
+He holds a master’s degree from Harvard and is studying for an M.Div.
 His ministry future is in Hawaiʻi, and this project is designed to serve Hawaiʻi’s churches for generations.

-The project operates under fiscal sponsorship of a Hawaiʻi-based 501(c)(3).
+The project operates under fiscal sponsorship of K2 Hawaiʻi, a Hawaiʻi-based 501(c)(3).
 An Advisory Council of church and community leaders provides strategic guidance.

 Supporters